Stelio Stefanou: Public service

 After selling Accord, Stefanou changed from running businesses to running charities.
 In 2008 he established the Stefanou Foundation to protect the interests of vulnerable people, especially the very young and the very old, and to support the commercial development of scientific ideas into viable businesses.
 He serves as its chairman.

-In 2013, he established the Stefanou Foundation Cyprus which aims to break new ground in addressing that country's social and economic challenges following the financial crisis, and he serves as its chairman.
+In 2013, he established the Stefanou Foundation Cyprus which aims to address social and economic challenges after the 2012–2013 Cypriot financial crisis, and he serves as its chairman.

 In April 2015, he launched the "Healthy Relationships: Healthy Baby" (HRHB) programme for families suffering domestic abuse that are expecting babies.

 Parents join this program during pregnancy and they are supported to bring an end to domestic abuse in order to nurture their baby’s early development.

 The Foundation is initially running two prototype projects, in Hertfordshire and in Westminster.

 The police and crime commissioner for Hertfordshire, David Lloyd, visited the centre and he said he believes it can "reduce the number of people suffering from abuse and make society better and safer".

 Stefanou personally funds the development and initial delivery of the HRHB programme as part of his overall funding to the Stefanou Foundation of £1.5M a year.